PART: Pre-trained Authorship Representation Transformer: Authorship embeddings

 To build a suitable function $f$ able to translate a document $D_i$ into its respective $E_i$ a proper loss function has to be found, in this case we opted to use InfoNCE~\cite{oord2018representation} loss modified to efficiently process batches of data in a way similar to CLIP.
 The loss process can be followed in Fig. \ref{fig:loss}, where the calculation is visualized.

-To ensure learning of representations we have to build $D$ and $D'$ guarantying they follow some constraints. \begin{itemize} \item Every document in $D$ has to belong to a different author.
+To ensure learning of representations we have to build $D$ and $D'$ guaranteeing they follow some constraints. \begin{itemize} \item Every document in $D$ has to belong to a different author.
 Repeated authors in $D$ or $D'$ act as noise for the InfoNCE loss. \item Each author has a pool of documents to choose from, always larger than 2, although more documents are encouraged.
-When choosing documents $D_i$ and $D'_i$ for author $i$, both the anchor and positive example are chosen at random.
-Data augmentation in this problem has been found to distort key textual features that have to be detected by the algorithm, therefore we augment data by randomly choosing textual samples from the author pool of available documents. \end{itemize}
+When choosing documents $D_i$ and $D'_i$ for author $i$, both the anchor and positive examples are chosen at random.
+Other data augmentation methods aside from random sampling have been found to distort key textual features. \end{itemize}

 After a suitable $D$ and $D'$ have been successfully built, the documents in both sets are transformed with an encoder architecture to build their respective embedding sets $E$ and $E'$ with such as $E_i = f(D_i)$.
 We want to compute the pairwise cosine similarity for the embedding sets, approximating $S_c(E, E') = I_{NxN}$.
 To compute $X$, the cosine similarity matrix, we perform Eq.~\ref{eq:logits}.